chaos-polymtl/lethe/doc/source/installation/windows_wsl.rst

 .. _modify candi installation parameters with nano:

-Modify candi installation parameters with nano
+Modify Candi Installation Parameters with Nano
 +++++++++++++++++++++++++++++++++++++++++++++++

 |linux_shell| If you do not see the Ubuntu mount in the Windows file manager, you can modify the candi parameter files in the Ubuntu terminal directly.